 In addition to the police, information on criminal behavior may be reported to:

 - Offices within the Division of Student Affairs, including Student Conduct and Community Standards;

-- Department of Athletics, Offices of the Athletic Director and athletic coaches;
+- Department of Athletics, Office of the Athletic Director and athletic coaches;

 - Residence Life and Housing staff;

 The University strongly encourages all victims of, or witnesses to crime to report all criminal activity to police to insure prompt evaluation for timely warning or emergency notification and for inclusion in the statistics for the annual crime report.